veldera/customer_portal/README.md

 ## Customizing the portal

 This portal is built using [Laravel](https://laravel.com/).
 You are welcome to fork and modify this repository for your own needs!
 Do not attempt to customize the files inside the existing Docker container, as they will be automatically overwritten during upgrade.
-If you need help customizing this portal beyond what is currently available, we recommend [Solutions4Ebiz](https://www.solutions4ebiz.com/) as an experienced third party developer.
+If you need help customizing this portal beyond what is currently available, call us!